Back to blog

 • Configuration, while approachable, can get fiddly as you customize.

-WeeWX is written in Python and is endlessly extensible through plugins and skins.
-Once it is set up, it is one of the most reliable engines available, and people run it for years with very little fuss.
-That reliability and flexibility are why technical users swear by it.
+Once WeeWX is set up, it is one of the most dependable engines available, and people run it for years with very little fuss.
+That reliability and flexibility are exactly why technical users swear by it.

 Strengths: